rahulkumar07/HackerEarth/README.md

 #HackerEarth

-This repo includes my soltions to the problems faced in the HackerEarth
+This repo includes my solutions to the problems faced in the HackerEarth